Subaru Recharge A/C Air Conditioner with Freon

 - Locate the air conditioner charging port on your Subaru.
 Look for the light blue cap with the L mark on top.

 - Start the engine and allow it to idle.
-Next, turn on climate control.
-Set the blower fan speed to maximum—set the temperature to the coldest.
+Next, turn on the climate control.
+Set the blower fan speed to maximum and the temperature to the coldest.

 - Connect your A/C recharge kit and start recharging your Subaru A/C system.
-Make sure to follow all instructions that come with your A/C recharge kit.
+Make sure to follow all instructions for your A/C recharge kit.

 We hope you find the Charge Subaru Air Conditioner with Freon guide helpful.
 Check these troubleshooting and repair guides for more help on your Subaru.